 Benefits from retrieval practice have been demonstrated scientifically for more than 100 years.
-Here are just a few brief articles and journal publications by cognitive scientists that describe current research on retrieval practice.
+Here are a few research summaries, brief articles, and journal publications by cognitive scientists that describe current research on retrieval practice.

 Interested in receiving summaries of rigorous scientific research on retrieval practice?
 Be sure to subscribe for email updates.

 Retrieval practice improves learning more than reviewing classroom content

 Summary of Cranney et al. (2009), Larsen et al. (2009), and McDermott et al. (2014)

 Motivation: While retrieval practice has been established as a robust strategy to improve learning, a frequent concern is that it takes more time than typical classroom activities in order to yield an increase in student learning.
 Recently, numerous scientists have examined whether retrieval practice improves learning to a greater extent than classroom review of content or “business as usual” classroom activities.

 Educational Settings & Content Areas: Middle school (the animal kingdom and physics), undergraduate (introduction to psychology), and medical school classrooms (neurology)